dadish/ProcessGraphQL/Readme.md

 ![ProcessGraphQL Supporting FieldtypeImage and FieldtypePage][img-fieldtypes]

+## Requirements
+The module is compatible only with the ProcessWire version 3.x.x and up.
+There are no plans to support the older versions.

 ## Installation
 To install module place the contents of this directory into your `/site/modules/` directory and go to `Setup -> Modules` in your ProcessWire admin panel and click